wzinke/feat_dualcode/README.md

 They suggest a simple, yet thorough representation scheme for statistical maps that were obtained with an fMRI GLM analysis.
 Their idea behind this is to "Show more, hide less!".
 This representation shows significant clusters of voxels as contour outline and with solid colors, non-significant voxels code their subthreshold value as hue, and the parameter estimate is represented as color map (see example image).
 This way, the representation gives a quick impression of what is in the data, how large and reliable effects are.

 Allen et al. provide [example matlab code](http://mialab.mrn.org/datavis/docs/dualcodeExample.zip) that demonstrate an implementation of their representation scheme.
 This neat scheme was adapted here to cope with 3D nifti files.
-In addition to this, a wrapper BASH script is provided that allows to easily create dual coded images from an existing feat directory.
+In addition to this, a wrapper BASH script is provided that allows to easily create dual coded images from an existing feat directory from an [FSL](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/) analysis.

 The matlab script can be used on its own, only the first three arguments are mandatory, the others are optional: